 Back braces work best in people over age 10.
 Braces do not work for those with congenital or neuromuscular scoliosis.

 You may need surgery if the spine curve is severe or getting worse very quickly.
-The surgeon may want to wait until all your bones stop growing, but this isn’t always possible.
+The surgeon may want to wait until all your bones stop growing, but this is not always possible.

 Scoliosis treatment may also include:

-How well you do depends on the type, cause, and severity of the curve.
-The more severe the curving, the more likely it will get worse after you stop growing.
+How well a person with scoliosis does depends on the type, cause, and severity of the curve.
+The more severe the curving, the more likely it will get worse after the child stops growing.

-People with mild scoliosis do very well with braces.
+People with mild scoliosis do well with braces.
 They usually do not have long-term problems.
-However, scoliosis can make you more likely to have back pain when you get older.
+Back pain may be more likely when the person gets older.

 Congenital scoliosis is difficult to treat and usually requires many surgeries.